CremaLuca/Lfn-stonks/final_report.md

 - #### Embedding using node2vec approach

-    A quick way to get an idea of the graph structure are embeddings.
+    A quick way to get an idea of the graph structure are two dimensional embeddings.
-    We used a python implementation of node2vec to embed the graph in a two dimension space and visulize it using matplotlib.
+    We used a python implementation of node2vec to embed the graph in a two dimension space and visulize it using the matplotlib library.

 - #### ESU algorithm